eoas-ubc/eoas-ubc.github.io/docs/execsum.md

 6. Support the FoS minor in Data Science and DSCI 100
 7. Introduce resulting materials and practices as Open Education Resources

+Using and contributing open source or open education resources has been a primary aspect of addressing each of these goals.
+This is in keeping with UBC's commitement to supporting the use and production of open research and open education practices and resources.
+See https://open.ubc.ca/ .

 ---

 ## Further details; primary goals